nanxuanhui/DSCapstoneFinal/README.md

 # Fall Detection Algorithm for Elderly People Living Alone Based on ARKit and YOLOv5

 ## Project Overview
 FallDetect is an application designed for elderly people living alone, utilizing ARKit and YOLOv5 for real-time fall detection.
-By leveraging advanced computer vision technologies, the app monitors the user's activity and promptly alerts in case of a fall.
+By leveraging advanced computer vision technologies, including the top-1 technique from YOLOv10 to enhance detection speed, the app monitors the user's activity and promptly alerts in case of a fall.

 ## Key Features
 - Real-time fall detection